-International students do not qualify for federal aid (and are not eligibile for the FAFSA).
+International students do not qualify for federal aid (and are not eligible for the FAFSA).
 To assist international students with their educational costs, UTSA participates in two programs that international students may apply for to receive funding.
 Please review the links below detailing these programs.

 The International Student Grant is a need-based offer given to both undergraduate and graduate international students.
 Consideration for the International Student Grant is based on demonstration of need and funding availability.
 The maximum offer varies depending on the availability of funds.

 - Demonstrate Financial Need